gustavotoyota/unilog/README.md

 ### Extending a logger

-A logger can be extended with more operations.
+A logger can be extended by inserting more operations.
-Operations can be inserted in slots marked by `markExtensionSlot()`.
+Operations are inserted in slots marked by `markExtensionSlot()`.

 ```js
 const mainLogger = new Logger([